katalon-studio-samples/katalon-qrcode-sample/README.md

 # Introduction

-This project demonstrates how katalon studio helps users can handle QR code scanner for the Mobile device. it contains a test case which can help user to pick a QR code from gallary and scan the same via scanner.
+This project demonstrates how katalon studio helps users can handle QR code scanner for the Mobile device.
+It contains a test case which can help user to pick a QR code from gallery and scan the same via scanner.

 # Use case